mlibrary/design-system-old/packages/docs/updates.md

 We finally have a way to create our own [HTML elements](https://html.spec.whatwg.org/multipage/custom-elements.html) and use them in any framework we want.
 This update is our investment in that web standard and our first public release.

 The redesigned [library website](https://www.lib.umich.edu/) was launched and is built with the Design System 🤩.
-Also, [Library Search](https://search.lib.umich.edu/) and [MGet It](https://mgetit.lib.umich.edu/) have been updated to use the Universal Header and Chat.
+Also, [Library Search](https://search.lib.umich.edu/) has been updated to use the Universal Header and Chat.

 - Added [Color](/design-tokens#color) and [Space](/design-tokens#space) design tokens available as CSS custom properties.
 - Added a [Chat component](/components/chat).